What Is Reproduction?

 If a female and male have sex within several days of the female's ovulation, fertilization can happen.
 When the male ejaculates (when semen leaves the penis), a small amount of semen is deposited into the vagina.
 Millions of sperm are in this small amount of semen, and they "swim" up from the vagina through the cervix and uterus to meet the egg in the fallopian tube.
 It takes only one sperm to fertilize the egg.

 As cells from the blastocyst take in nourishment, another stage of development begins.
 In the embryonic stage, the inner cells form a flattened circular shape called the embryonic disk, which will develop into a baby.
 The outer cells become thin membranes that form around the baby.
-The cells multiply thousands of times and move to new positions to eventually become the embryo (EM-bree-oh).
+The cells multiply thousands of times and move to new positions to eventually become the embryo (pronounced: EM-bree-oh).

 After about 8 weeks, the embryo is about the size of a raspberry, but almost all of its parts — the brain and nerves, the heart and blood, the stomach and intestines, and the muscles and skin — have formed.